 The following adverse reactions have been identified during post-approval use of ondansetron.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
 The reactions have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, or potential causal connection to ondansetron.

-Flushing.
-Rare cases of hypersensitivity reactions, sometimes severe (e.g., anaphylatic reactions, angioedema, bronchospasm, cardiopulmonary arrest, hypotension, laryngeal edema, laryngospasm, shock, shortness of breath, stridor) have also been reported.
+General: Flushing.
+Rare cases of hypersensitivity reactions, sometimes severe (e.g., anaphylactic reactions, angioedema, bronchospasm, cardiopulmonary arrest, hypotension, laryngeal edema, laryngospasm, shock, shortness of breath, stridor) have also been reported.
 A positive lymphocyte transformation test to ondansetron has been reported, which suggests immunologic sensitivity to ondansetron.

 Read the entire FDA prescribing information for Zofran Injection (Ondansetron Hydrochloride Injection) »

 Additional Zofran Injection Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration